Covid 19 coronavirus: Six new community cases all linked to Mt Roskill 'mini cluster'

 A baby boy and three other children are among the six cases.

 The total number of cases linked to the mini-cluster - connected to the Mt Roskill Evangelical Fellowship Church - is now 43.
-There is a smaller cluster of 14 within that, linked to a funeral.

-Bloomfield said it was a series of bereavement activities, including visits to households and a funeral of September 7.
+There is a smaller cluster of 14 within that which is linked to a series of bereavement events at households and a funeral, which was on September 2.

 All the close contacts, including all 48 people at the funeral, from those events are in isolation and are being tested.